-4.4.3 Install the Optional Extension Kit (EX11DT Model Only)
+4.4.3 Install the Optional Extension Kit

 Extension kits are available to extend the exhaust line and air intake hose between the manifold and direct vent furnace.
-Follow the steps in this section if the optional extension kit was purchased for the EX11DT Direct Vent Furnace model.
+Follow the steps in this section if the optional extension kit was purchased for your Direct Vent Furnace model.